SamuelJansen/globals/README.md

 Unless you wanna use this library the proper way.
 But it can be done later if it's actually needed.

+## Your "main" api
-- on the directory you wanna launch the "main api" (the one that will consume other projects classes and funtions), you put the PathMannanger.py file following this path tree:
+  On the directory you wanna launch the "main api" (the one that will consume other projects classes and funtions), you put the PathMannanger.py file following this path tree:
 ```
 C:\Users\my_user\path\path\path\all_my_git_projects\my_launcher_api\api\src\domain\control\PathMannanger.py